 STEPS to improve your health and vitality

-At the gym and also in everyday life what I notice is that most people are dehydrated a lot of the time.
+At the gym and also in everyday life what I notice is that most people are dehydrated most of the time.
 So STEP 1 is to sort your hydration out.

-Drink plenty of water, somewhere between 3-5 litres a day depending on your size but definitely not a pint of water when you wake up in the morning after brushing your teeth, a pint and a half over the first hour.
+Drink plenty of water, somewhere between 3-5 litres a day depending on your size but definitely a pint of water when you wake up in the morning after brushing your teeth, a pint and a half over the first hour of your day.
 A 500ml bottle every few hours to keep yourself going.
 That is the first easy fix for physical health.